From: Berlin, Germany

 1.3 How Supply works (by EwaldvonKleist): A document about HQ build ups, supply optimisation, the leader roll system and some more stuff.
 It is a comprehension of information from the manual, own tests and forum posts.

-1.4 German OOB as a Word document (by SuluSea): A document summarizing the OOB for the 1941GC with division's morale and all leaders.
+1.4 German OOB as a Word document (by SuluSea): A document summarising the OOB for the 1941GC with division's morale and all leaders.

 1.5 The supply system in WitE 1-an in detail explanation. (by EwaldvonKleist) A document that explains the supply system of WitE in detail with all important formulas.